aescobarr/djangoref/README.md

 Next, we should perform some administrative tasks in the GeoServer instance.
 This includes:

-* Create a user which will perform the interactions between Georef and GeoServer
+* Create a user which will perform the interactions between Ali-Bey and GeoServer
 * Create a workspace to store the created layers
 * Publish a few layers from the PostgreSQL database